 Post 1.0 activity

-The svn trunk is used for day to day development.
+The git repository is used for day to day development.
 Usually it builds on Windows.
 Linux is tested less regular.
-Use of the trunk build in production code is not reccomended.

 - Decompression of rectangular regions from huge images

 - Direct decode to/from pgm/ppm images for the test application.

 Soon these activities will be rolled into a 2.0 release.

 CharLS is being used by gdcm dicom toolkit

 wrote an initial version of the color transfroms and the DIB output format code, for an